NamanAgarwal016/DaanCorona/README.md

-DaanCorona: Voucher Platform to help India's small scale businesses (Non-profit Startup) Mar 2020 – Present
+DaanCorona: Voucher Platform to help India's small scale businesses (Non-profit Startup)

-Project descriptionAn integral part of the App Development Team to make a platform for Indian Citizens to make donations to non-essential mediums and small businesses of India and get vouchers that can be redeemed post COVID-19.
+Project description: An integral part of the App Development Team to make a platform for Indian Citizens to make donations to non-essential mediums and small businesses of India and get vouchers that can be redeemed post COVID-19.
 Involves a website for customers made using ReactJS and an Android app for business owners made using Android Studio with a Django backend.
 Released publicly on May 8, 2020.

 Website : https://daancorona.tech/
 YouTube : https://www.youtube.com/watch?v=_OFUefO_Vvk